 NEH Summer Institute: “A Fierce Green Fire at 100: Aldo Leopold and the Roots of Environmental Ethics,” sponsored by the Arizona State University Institute for Humanities Research, Prescott, Arizona, June 22 – July 17, 2009

-Homer L. Dodge Award for Excellence in Teaching, a peer-faculty juried award, St. Mary's College of Maryland, 2007
+Homer L. Dodge Award for Excellence in Teaching, St. Mary's College of Maryland, 2007

 St. Mary’s College of Maryland Faculty Development Grants, awarded in 2009, 2008, 2006, 2005.

 University of Wisconsin Memorial Library Grant-in-aid, 2007

 Convocation speaker, St. Mary’s College of Maryland, May 2005

 St. Mary’s College Pre-Tenure Research Award winner, Fall 2004

 St. Mary's College of Maryland SGA Faculty Service Award, 2004, 2003